Alain Delon: Hollywood star: 1964–1966

 Delon with his wife Nathalie (left) in Buenos Aires in 1965.

 Typecast as a "Latin lover", Delon spent the next few years focused on Hollywood.
 In 1965 he said that he wanted to make a picture in America and one in Europe each year.
 He also said that his accent prevented him from playing certain roles: "Because of my accent, I would not attempt to play Americans.
 I am working on removing the distinctly French inflections from my speech so that I can play all continental nationalities."

 He made his debut in the British film industry starring in an all-star anthology for MGM titled The Yellow Rolls-Royce (1964), opposite Shirley MacLaine.
 It was popular but Delon did not have a big role in the film.
 He made his Hollywood debut as the lead role in the film Once a Thief (1965), where he co-starred with Ann-Margret.
 It was based on a novel by Zekial Marko who had written Any Number Can Win, but it was not as successful.
 It was financed by MGM, which announced Delon would appear in a Western to be titled Ready for the Tiger and directed by Sam Peckinpah, but the film was never made.

-François Truffaut, Marie Laforet, Alain Delon, Françoise Brion au 3e Festival du film français à Tokyo (1963).
+François Truffaut, Marie Laforêt, Delon, and Françoise Brion at the 3rd French Film Festival in Tokyo (1963).

 Instead, Delon signed a three-picture deal with Columbia, for whom he appeared in the big budget action film Lost Command (1966), playing a member of the French Foreign Legion, alongside Anthony Quinn and Claudia Cardinale.
 The movie performed modestly in the box office but it was not a huge success.
 The studio announced that he would appear in the biopic Cervantes, but this was never made.
 Universal Studios used Delon in a Western, Texas Across the River (1966), opposite Dean Martin.
 Ray Stark wanted to use him in The Night of the Iguana and This Property Is Condemned.
 He did not appear in either film but acted in that producer's Is Paris Burning?
 (1966), directed by René Clément, playing Jacques Chaban-Delmas.
 This was a massive hit in France but performed disappointingly at the US box office – as did all of Delon's Hollywood-financed films.
 Delon remained a massive star in France, along with Steve McQueen and Sean Connery, and was one of the biggest foreign stars in Japan.
 However, he could not make headway in the US market.